-Facebook retargeting facilitates marketers to reach out to the users who visited their website but left without initiating a purchase.
-Facebook puts the relevant advertisements of the company in the news feeds of the users who share a similar interest or visit similar websites.
+Facebook retargeting enables marketers to connect with users who visited their website but left without initiating a purchase.
+Facebook displays relevant company advertisements in the news feeds of users who share similar interests or visit similar websites.

 Steps For Creating Facebook Pixels

-The website makes use of “Cookies” that is a small type of data storage in which the web browser maintains a list of the users who visited the company’s website or have shown interest in the advertisements appearing in their Facebook newsfeeds.
+The website utilizes “Cookies,” a small data storage method where the web browser retains a list of users who have either visited the company website or expressed interest in the ads displayed in their Facebook newsfeeds.